LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 directives, with calls to the specified module predicates being automatically translated to ``Module:Goal`` calls.

-As a general rule, the Prolog modules should be loaded (e.g. in the auxiliary Logtalk loader files) *before* compiling objects that make use of module predicates.
+As a general rule, the Prolog modules should be loaded (e.g., in the auxiliary Logtalk loader files) *before* compiling objects that make use of module predicates.
 Moreover, the Logtalk compiler does not generate code for the automatic loading of modules referenced in